sagarswamirao/publisher/README.md

 Publisher is designed around a familiar, proven workflow:

 - A **data modeler** defines trusted business logic in Malloy using the VS Code extension and serves their models using the Publisher server.
-- A **data consumer** explores and extends that logic using Malloy’s no-code **Explorer**, notebooks, custom data appications, or AI agents.
+- A **data consumer** explores and extends that logic using Malloy's no-code **Explorer**, notebooks, custom data appications, or AI agents.

 This mirrors the modeler → analyst flow popularized by tools like DBT and Looker — now reimagined for the AI era, and built on fully open infrastructure.

 ## Why It Matters

-You can’t trust answers if the meaning behind the data isn’t clear.
+You can't trust answers if the meaning behind the data isn't clear.

-Whether you're building dashboards, deploying AI agents, or enabling ad hoc analysis, every experience relies on a shared understanding of terms like “MRR,” “LTV,” or “active user.”
+Whether you're building dashboards, deploying AI agents, or enabling ad hoc analysis, every experience relies on a shared understanding of terms like "MRR," "LTV," or "active user."
 Without that foundation, insights are inconsistent — or dangerously wrong.

 Publisher solves this by turning semantic models into reusable data APIs.
-By combining Malloy’s expressive modeling language with an open-source server and no-code data analysis UI, Publisher makes the semantic layer accessible, governable, and extensible — for everyone.
+By combining Malloy's expressive modeling language with an open-source server and no-code data analysis UI, Publisher makes the semantic layer accessible, governable, and extensible — for everyone.

 # From Semantic Models to Data Experiences